FootNerdRuth/Foot-Nerd-Tennis/README.md

 Who will be involved?
 How will it integrate with HealthKit?

-What is foot nerd tennis (concrete, clear offer - duration, content, price)
+What is foot nerd tennis? (concrete, clear offer - duration, content, price) Who is it for?